-There is a right ear, left ear designation on the headset ear speakers to help orient you as to which way to put on the headset.
+There's also a right ear, left ear designation on the headset ear speakers to help orient you as to which way to put on the headset.

 The ear cushions on the Logitech H390 are made of a synthetic leather like material which is pretty common for office headsets.
 The shape of the ear cushions are doughnut-like.

 The weight of the Logitech H390 is 6.9 ounces which is about what most double ear headsets weigh.
 No surprises here.
 Not too heavy, and just about what I'd expect.

 Overall I found the sound quality of the Logitech H390 to be acceptable.
 It did struggle a bit to remove background noise compared to other office headset models we've tested, but then again, many of those headsets cost a lot more than the H390.